liufuyang/liufuyang.github.io/_posts/tensorflow/2017-04-01-just-another-tensorflow-beginner-guide-3.markdown

 Convolutional neural networks are more complex than standard multi-layer perceptrons, so we will start by using a simple structure to begin with that uses all of the elements for state of the art results.
 Below summarizes the network architecture.

 1. The first hidden layer is a convolutional layer called a Convolution2D.
 The layer has 32 feature maps, which with the size of 6×6 and a rectifier activation function.
-This is the input layer, expecting images with the structure outline above [width, height, pixels].
+It’s the first convolution layer, but you don’t need to explicitly declare a separate input layer.
+Each layer in Keras will have an input shape and an output shape.
+Keras automatically sets the input shape as the output shape from the previous layer, but for the first layer, you’ll need to set that as a parameter.
+The "input" layer, expecting images with the structure outline above [width, height, pixels].
 2. The next hidden layer is also a convolutional layer.
 The layer has 20 feature maps, which with the size of 6×6 and a rectifier activation function.
 3. Next we define a pooling layer that takes the max called MaxPooling2D.
 It is configured with a pool size of 2×2.
 4. The next layer is a regularization layer using dropout called Dropout.
 It is configured to randomly exclude 25% of neurons in the layer in order to reduce overfitting.
+In Keras, Dropout applies to just the layer preceding it.
+(It technically applies it to its own inputs, but its own inputs are just the outputs from the layer preceding it.)
 5. Next is a layer that converts the 2D matrix data to a vector called Flatten.
 It allows the output to be processed by standard fully connected layers.
 6. Next a fully connected layer with 128 neurons and rectifier activation function.
 7. The next layer is a Dropout again.
 As there will be many weights generated on the previous layer, it is configured to randomly exclude 40% of neurons in the layer in order to reduce overfitting.
 8. Finally, the output layer has 10 neurons for the 10 classes and a softmax activation function to output probability-like predictions for each class.

 With this implementation the test accuracy can go up to 99.3%.

+More about CNN can be see [here](http://cs231n.github.io/convolutional-networks/#conv)

 ## Simple sentiment analysis - Keras version